jknack/handlebars.java/README.md

 ```
 ## Advanced Usage

-### Using the Context API
+### Extending the context stack
- Handlebars.java let you extend the context stack.
  Let's say you need to access to the current logged-in user in every single view/page.
  You can publishing the current logged in user by hooking the context-stack.
 See it in action:
  ```java
   hookContextStack(Object model, Template template) {